NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 In the following implementation status descriptions, "DNS Catalog Zones" refers to DNS Catalog Zones as described in this document.

-* Knot DNS 3.1 (released August 2, 2021) supports full producing and consuming of catalog zones, including the group property.
+* Knot DNS 3.1 (released August 2, 2021) supports both producing and consuming of catalog zones, including the group property.

 * PowerDNS has a proof of concept external program called [PowerCATZ](https://github.com/PowerDNS/powercatz/), that can process DNS